 Travelling by Vehicle

 Follow Highway 4, the "Pacific Rim Highway" west from Port Alberni.
 This 108 km (65 mile) steep, twisting road takes at least 90 minutes to drive.
-The scenery along route is beautiful, allow ample time and use the pullouts to let traffic pass you.
+The scenery along the route is beautiful; allow ample time and use the pullouts to let traffic pass you.
 The highway is very busy during the summer.
-At the Tofino-Ucluelet junction, turn right, to enter the Long Beach Unit of Pacific Rim National Park Reserve.
+At the Tofino-Ucluelet junction, turn right to enter the Long Beach Unit of Pacific Rim National Park Reserve.

 Drive time from other Vancouver Island locations to Long Beach:

-There are a variety of different transportation methods to reach the park which include bus, commercial air and foot passenger ferry
+Different transportation options to reach the park include bus, commercial air, and foot passenger ferry.

 Broken Group Islands

-Clark Island is one of the most popular outer islands to camp on and explore from.© Parks Canada / D. Salisburym, 1998
+Clark Island is one of the most popular outer islands to camp on and explore from.© Parks Canada / D. Salisbury

 The Broken Group Islands are located in Barkley Sound and are only accessible by boat.

 Toquart Bay, the long established Toquaht Bay Campground launching and parking area, is closed until further notice.
 Paddlers can park and launch kayaks from the Toquaht Nation’s alternate launch site.